-Toni Love - 2015 student editor of the Māori Law Review
+Toni Love - associate editor of the Māori Law Review

 Toni is of Te Ᾱtiawa descent.

-Toni is a student at Victoria University of Wellington studying towards a Bachelor of Law and a Bachelor of Science majoring in Ecology and Biodiversity, and Statistics.
+Toni is a graduate of Victoria University of Wellington and holds a Bachelor of Law with honours and a Bachelor of Science majoring in Ecology and Biodiversity, and Statistics.

-She is actively involved in a number of volunteer community conservation projects within Wellington, which includes her role as president for the Society for Conservation Biology, Victoria University of Wellington Chapter.
+She is actively involved in a number of volunteer community conservation projects within Wellington.

-In 2015 Toni is in her penultimate year of University.
-She is interested in environmental law, intellectual property law, in particular Māori cultural intellectual property, and how indigenous principles can drive legislative and policy change in relation to conservation and the environment.
+Toni is interested in environmental law, intellectual property law, in particular Māori cultural intellectual property, and how indigenous principles can drive legislative and policy change in relation to conservation and the environment.